Find Trade Colleges

 Precision Metal Working majors at MIAT College of Technology take out an average of $11,133 in student loans while working on their Undergraduate Certificate.

-Wisconsin Indianhead Technical College did quite well in this year’s ranking of the most popular places for precision metal working students to get a undergraduate certificate.
-It came in at #9 on the list.
+Wisconsin Indianhead Technical College landed the #9 spot in the 2023 rankings for the most popular undergraduate certificate precision metal working programs.
 WITC is a small public school located in the rural area of Shell Lake.

 Women make up 10% of the precision metal working majors at the school.